kiankyars/kiankyars.github.io/_posts/2024-01-03-chess-world-models.markdown

 So, `gpt-3.5-turbo-instruct`'s performance is not magic.
 If you give an LLM a few million chess games, it will learn to play chess.
 My 50M parameter model is orders of magnitude smaller than any reasonable estimate of `gpt-3.5`'s size, and it is within 300 ELO of its performance.
 In addition, we recently had confirmation that GPT-4's training dataset included [a collection of PGN format chess games](https://cdn.openai.com/papers/weak-to-strong-generalization.pdf) from players with an ELO over 1800.

 I also checked if it was playing unique games not found in its training dataset.
 There are often allegations that LLMs just memorize such a wide swath of the internet that they appear to generalize.
 Because I had access to the training dataset, I could easily examine this question.
-In a random sample of 100 games, every game was unique and not found in the training dataset by the 20th move.
-This should be unsurprising considering there are more possible games of chess than atoms in the universe.
+In a random sample of 100 games, every game was unique and not found in the training dataset by the 10th turn (20 total moves).
+This should be unsurprising considering that there are more possible games of chess than atoms in the universe.

 # Chess-GPT's Internal World Model